athulcd/athulcd.github.io/about.md

 I spent the summer of 2019 as research intern at .
 I worked under Prof. .
 I also developed a tool for .

-I spent the summer of 2018 as research intern at .
-I worked under Prof. Shobhna Kapoor.
+I spent the summer of 2018 as research intern at [Membrane Biophysics and Chemical Biology Lab, IIT Bombay](https://shobhnakapoor.wixsite.com/skapoor).
+I worked under [Prof. Shobhna Kapoor](https://www.chem.iitb.ac.in/?q=facultyuserview/144).
 I also developed a tool for .

 I used to be an Editor of Insight, the official student media body of IIT-Bombay.
+I also manage the student support blog for my department.

 At heart, I am a tinkerer with the hacker spirit!